gianluigip/spectacle/spectacle-dsl/README.md

     // All assertions are extension functions starting with `should` user.shouldBeNull()
     // assertThat is a convenient method for doing multiple validations on the same instance
-    // Work similar to `run` but with infix syntax user assertThat {
+    // It works similar to `run` but with infix syntax user assertThat {
         // Most assertions support infix syntax so the validations reads as normal sentences name shouldStartWith "John"